intel/neural-compressor/latest/_sources/docs/3x/TensorFlow.md.txt

 `calib_dataloader` is used to load the data samples for calibration phase.
 In most cases, it could be the partial samples of the evaluation dataset.

 `calib_iteration` is used to decide how many iterations the calibration process will be run.

+`calib_func` is a substitution for `calib_dataloader` when the built-in calibration function of INC does not work for model inference.

 Here is a simple example of using `quantize_model` interface with a dummy calibration dataloader and the default `StaticQuantConfig`:
 ```python